itzg/mc-monitor/README.md

 Subcommands for monitoring:
-	export-for-prometheus  Registers an HTTP metrics endpoints for Prometheus export gather-for-telegraf  Periodically gathers to status of one or more Minecraft servers and sends metrics to telegraf over TCP using Influx line protocol
+	export-for-prometheus  Registers an HTTP metrics endpoints for Prometheus export gather-for-telegraf  Periodically gathers to status of one or more Minecraft servers and sends metrics to telegraf over TCP using Influx line protocol collect-otel Periodically collects to status of one or more Minecraft servers and sends metrics to an OpenTelemetry Collector using the gRPC protocol

 Subcommands for status:
 	status           Retrieves and displays the status of the given Minecraft server